 The best time to post on Twitter

-Twitter gives the appearance of being difficult to gain any traction on as a brand.
-With 350,000 tweets sent every minute and a limited character count to get your message across, it doesn’t seem like the best place to showcase your content.
+At first glance, Twitter gives the appearance of being a difficult platform on which to gain traction as a brand.
+With 360,000 tweets sent every minute and a limited character count to get your message across, it doesn’t seem like the best place to showcase your content.

 Despite this, Twitter users are an incredibly motivated bunch who are quick to cause a storm and turn against brands that don’t deliver for them.

-If you’re unsure of what type of content your brand can post that’s both valuable and fits into 280 characters, Twitter has its own handy ‘What to Tweet’ guide to help you make the most of their unique social landscape.
+If you’re unsure about the best type of content for your brand, Twitter has its own handy ‘What to Tweet’ guide to help you make the most of their unique social landscape.

-You can also keep an eye on your analytics in the app to check on your vital metrics in terms of best posts, new followers, and tweet impressions.
+You can also keep an eye on your analytics in the app.

 The best time to post on Pinterest

 More of a search engine than a true social platform, Pinterest promotes highly visual content that helps share ideas and build brand awareness.
-The Smart Feed algorithm rewards certain types of content, giving pins with good keywording, hashtags, and calls to action the benefit of higher organic reach.
+According to this article by Tinuiti, the Pinterest algorithm rewards four areas:

-Pinterest’s built-in analytics tool helps you understand their platform and get the most out of your pins.
+Pinterest’s built-in analytics tool helps you understand the platform and get the most out of your pins.
 These metrics allow you to create pins and boards with the highest chance of engagement for your audience.
-As there are twice as many female users here (45% as opposed to the 17% of male users), paying attention to content that appeals to these demographics is important.

-You need to post between 5 and 30 pins a day to build your audience on this platform, so if you’re serious about building your brand on Pinterest, scheduling apps such Tailwind will help you keep up with the constant pinning, repinning, and looping that you’ll need to do to remain visible.
+If you’re serious about building your brand on Pinterest, scheduling apps like Tailwind help you keep up with the constant pinning, repinning, and looping that you’ll need to do to remain visible on the platform.

-Pinterest users don’t log in to the platform as frequently as other platforms, so make sure the intensive nature of the content that’s needed here fits in with your business goals and your ability to pin like crazy on a daily basis, Pinterest might not be the best place to put your energy.
+Pinterest users don’t log in as frequently as other platforms, so make sure the intensive nature of the content that’s needed to succeed on the platform fits in with your overall business goals.
+If you aren’t able to pin like crazy on a daily basis, Pinterest might not be the best place to put your energy.

 The best time to post on LinkedIn

-LinkedIn is a little different from the other platforms in that it has a very specific user base.
-This is not the place for posting photos of your romantic island holiday or pictures of cupcakes — unless, of course, your business is cupcakes.
+LinkedIn is a little different from the other social media platforms in that it has a very specific user base.
+This is not the place for posting photos of your romantic island holiday or pictures of colorful cupcakes — unless your company is all about cupcakes.

-LinkedIn is all about business and your content should mean business too.
-That’s not to say you can’t have a bit of fun with your posts and articles along the way, but the core of your content needs to be in line with what this platform is all about.
+LinkedIn is all business, and your content should mean business too.
+That’s not to say you can’t have a bit of fun with your posts and articles along the way, but the core of your content needs to line up with the intentions of the platform.

 You’ll be building relationships, bringing value to other business-minded folk, and looking for ways to network while at the same time promoting yourself and building your brand.